margomerritt/UFOs/README.md

 Knowing which states have more documented UFO sightings can help fans and researchers determine how likely it is that there will be another sighting in that specific state.

 ## Summary

+One drawback of this table design is that the duration column is inconsistent across the whole dataset.
+The majority of entries in the duration column have a specific time duration (i.e. hours, minutes, and/or seconds).
+There are a few unknown duration entries.
+One outlier for the duration column is "night" in the 1/12/2010 Alma Arkansas entry.
+A fix for this will be to split the duration column into two separate columns.
+One can be called time elapsed in hr:min:sec format and the second column can be called time of day (day time or night time).
+The time of day information can be gathered from comments from some of the entries.
+For example the sighting on 1/9/2010 in Paducha Kentucky indicates in the comments that the UFO was seen in the night sky.
+If the time of day or the elapsed time information cannot be obtained from the current data then "unknown" can be added to that entry field.